Information and guidance about some specific procedures for troubleshooting system crashes.

 This chapter contains the following sections:

-Examples which demonstrate how the error log can be used to find the cause of the crash, and suggests some tips for troubleshooting the problem depending on the cause.
+Examples that demonstrate how the error log can be used to find the cause of the crash, and suggests some tips for troubleshooting the problem depending on the cause.

 The error log header indicates the type of error and the problematic frame, while the thread stack indicates the current thread and stack trace.
 See Header Format.